opensearch-project/documentation-website/_monitoring-plugins/alerting/index.md

 OpenSearch Dashboards
 {: .label .label-yellow :}

+OpenSearch Dashboards provides the Alerting plugin that allows you to monitor your data and create notifications that trigger when conditions occur in one or more indexes.

+You can create trigger conditions that generate various alert messages depending on the channel you'd li

+Alert messages can be sent through multiple communication channels, including:

+* Slack channels

-The alerting feature notifies you when data from one or more OpenSearch indices meets certain conditions.
+ notifies you when data from one or more OpenSearch indices meets certain conditions.
 For example, you might want to notify a [Slack](https://slack.com/) channel if your application logs more than five HTTP 503 errors in one hour, or you might want to page a developer if no new documents have been indexed in the past 20 minutes.

 To get started, choose **Alerting** in OpenSearch Dashboards.